 So, where to start?
 Usually, you'll want to start with a 'sales win-loss analysis' program.
 The difference between this and a fully robust 'win-loss analysis' program is that most of the data and insights extracted from this sales program will be dedicated purely to helping sales.
 The data might not make its way outside the account team yet, but if this is done correctly, it will lay the foundation for a robust program in the future that can extend to other departments.

-A full win-loss analysis program includes ways to synthesize your sales data into actionable recommendations that impact marketing, product management, RevOps, and even customer success and customer experience.
+A full win-loss analysis program includes ways to synthesize your sales data into actionable recommendations that impact marketing, product management, RevOps, and even improve your internal customer retention programs or optimize your customer experience in general.
 These full programs are much harder to build out, and if you currently don't have some type of scorecard for keeping track of your sales data in a more robust way, it'll be hard to make progress.
 Starting with sales is much more simple, and will drive better data extraction when the time comes for a full win-loss analysis program.

 What is Sales Win-Loss Analysis